 Simply put, you do.
 The law protects the creator and designer until IP is handed over to the client.

-Large scale companies will have their own rules regarding this, and it's likely you will be the one signing their agreement and not the other way round.
+Large-scale companies will have their own rules regarding this, and you will likely be the one signing their agreement and not vice versa.

-As a rule, when I design brand identity, I pass the IP to the client on completion.
-It's theirs to do with as they see fit.
+As a rule, when I design a brand identity, I pass the IP to the client on completion.
+It’s theirs to do as they see fit.
 And they need that freedom.

 Wow, that was a long sentence.